Medical Terminology Daily - Est. 2012

 Here is an interesting article on eponyms by Ilana Yurkiewicz published on 11/15/2012 in Scientific American: "Modern medical terms are still named after Nazi doctors.
 Can we change it?".
 It is interesting and thougthful reading.

 PERSONAL NOTE: Many anatomists today are actively trying to eliminate eponyms from anatomical, medical, and surgical books.
 For me, this eliminates the interest of learning about the people who either first described these structures or procedures, which is one of the objectives of this website.
 I wonder (and this is a tongue-in-cheek comment) if the reason for this desire to eliminate eponyms is because there are so many attached to anatomical structures that there is no place for their own names!
 When history has forgotten about the original eponyms maybe we will see new ones with the names of modern anatomists!
-I do not worry, my name is attached to the "Ligaments of Miranda".
+I do not worry, my name is attached to the "Ligaments of Miranda"... don't ask!
 Dr. Miranda

 Superior image property of: CAA.Inc..
 Artist: M. Zuptich.

-Inferior image property of:CAA.Inc..
+Inferior image property of :CAA.Inc..
 Artist:D.M.
 Klein